Theories of Observation

 How do we have arrangements of events now.
 How can the arrangement of the letters in a word on this page be an arrangement now?
 At any instant there is no way to compare whether the “h” in “hello” is to the left or the right of the word on the page.
 However, we have more than an instant in our Experience and so we can immediately see or hear an arrangement of things because the analysis of the sequence is extended in time.

-We have already seen that Experience contains events extended in time as well as space. "hello" begins now and ends then, it is scanned from left to right and scans are things extended in time.
+We have already seen that Experience contains events extended in time as well as space. "hello" begins now and ends then, the word on the page is scanned from left to right and scans are things extended in time.
 That we have evident arrangements in Experience is a feature of Experience being extended in time yet viewed or heard at the observation point now.
 The arrangement occurs as a succession of angles at our observation point whether it is an arrangement in space or an arrangement in time.

 Modes of experience correspond to groups of nets that are commonly used together.

 Inner speech is the stream of unvoiced words that occur in the Experience of most people and is a mode of imagining.
 It has submodes such as relationship planning and anxiety planning.
 This mode is also sometimes known as the Default Mode and it produces a characteristic pattern of activity in MRI scans of the brain.

 The relationship (planning) mode is second nature for many people because we are social animals.
 It can entail the mental rehearsal of social interaction with other people, especially friends and family.
 This involves a considerable amount of inner speech.
 Relationship mode can greatly lessen sensations from the world in general while it is happening.
 Next time you are soundlessly talking to yourself you may notice that you do not easily stop to pay attention to anything.
 The suppression of sensation by inner speech/imagination is a result of sensation and inner speech/imagination sharing the same space.